MaryGeronimo/mon-wed-jan-24-11ty/content/blog/secondpost.md

   - Portfolio
   - Coder's Guild
 ---
-I have just begun the next step on my journey into coding and have started a course with Coder's Guild.
+I have just begun the next step on my journey into coding and have started a course with The Coder's Guild.
 Following our introductory session, we first delved into basics of HTML and CSS.

 <h1>Coder's Guild - HTML and CSS</h1>

 <a href="/blog/firstpost/">First post</a>
 <a href="/blog/thirdpost/">Third post</a>

-Bring to the table win-win survival strategies to ensure proactive domination.
-At the end of the day, going forward, a new normal that has evolved from generation X is on the runway heading towards a streamlined cloud solution.
-User generated content in real-time will have multiple touchpoints for offshoring.

-Capitalize on low hanging fruit to identify a ballpark value added activity to beta test.
-Override the digital divide with additional clickthroughs from DevOps.
-Nanotechnology immersion along the information highway will close the loop on focusing solely on the bottom line.
+As Code First Girls taught me HTML and CSS I was fairly confident with this first session but was stuck when it came to applying my knowledge and completing the task of creating a portfolio homepage.

+I didn't know where to start and was overwhelmed and overthinking but, once I'd started, it was enjoyable to see what I could create with the little experience I had.

+The requirements of the portfolio homepage were to create a page with a header, footer, a hero section, a list of skills and numerous other things.
+I was able to use my existing knowledge of bootstrap to help me with the header and footer and managed to add some styling to the page too.

+The illustrated picture of me is by my talented brother, **Jai Ashford** 😊